shrink/actions-docker-registry-tag/README.md

 # Update Docker Registry Tag

-A GitHub Action for adding many tags to an existing image in a Docker Registry using Docker Registry API V2.
+A GitHub Action for adding tags to an existing image in a Docker Registry using Docker Registry API V2.

 ## Inputs